Balbader/France_IOI/NOTES.md

 ### Ternary Operators

 Takes 3 conditions:
 .
-The initial condition
+The initial condition<br>
 .
-The result in case it is true
+The result in case it is true<br>
 .
-The result in case it is false
+The result in case it is false<br>

 ```c
 int main()